 - Stakeholder workshop to provide input into the East Kimberley Strategic Community Plan.
 (Shire of Wyndham-East Kimberley)

 - Citizens Jury on Nuclear Waste.
 Member of facilitation team throughout the six day deliberation process of 350 jurors to provide recommendations to the South Australian government re the storage and disposal of nuclear waste.
 (Democracy Co)

 - Facilitator of the Stakeholder Reference Group to review Alcoa Australia’s Long Term Residue Management Strategy at their Pinjarra refinery.
 (Alcoa)

 Recent innovations in consultation reporting by the team include:

-- The use of web based software GroupMap and Google Docs at selected times during the workshops to enable participants to use supplied (or their own) tablets, iPads or laptops to input their responses to focus questions and see real time results (no more butchers paper!)
+- The use of web based software such as GroupMap and Google Docs at selected times during workshops to enable participants to use supplied (or their own) tablets, iPads or laptops to input their responses to focus questions and see real time results (no more butchers paper!)

 - The opportunity for stakeholders to participate remotely online through platforms such as Zoom and Group Map